 The gallbladder is an organ that resembles a small pear.
 It is located under the liver on the right side of the abdomen.
 The function of the gallbladder is to store and dispense bile, a fluid that is produced by the liver and helps digest fats in the foods you eat.
 Bile is made up of several substances, including bilirubin and cholesterol.

 The gallbladder is connected to the liver and the intestine by a group of ducts, including the hepatic duct, the cystic duct, and the common bile duct.
-When you eat, the gallbladder sends bile through the common bile duct into the intestine to help you digest the food.
+When you eat, the gallbladder sends bile through the common bile duct into the intestine to help you digest food, particularly fatty foods.

 What are the complications of gallstones?